Halifax Logo

 Halifax Logo 2019-present

-On April 5, 2019, the Halifax brand was relaunched by the “Making It Happen” strategy.
-The corporate identity renewal was designed to make the brand competitive against Starling, Atom, Monzo’s background.
-The visual identity was developed by London-based creative agency Rufus Leonard, responsible for the Lloyds Banking Group’s identity.
+The Halifax brand was relaunched on April 5, 2019, with the “Making It Happen” strategy.
+The corporate identity renewal was designed to make the brand competitive against Starling, Atom, and Monzo’s background.
+The visual identity was developed by London-based creative agency Rufus Leonard, which is also responsible for the Lloyds Banking Group’s identity.

 Halifax: Interesting Facts